arua-microbiome/arua-microbiome.github.io/_tutorials/qiime2.md

 >Time to run: 35 minutes
 >
 >Output:
 > - ```rep-seqs-dada2.qza```: These are your representative sequences: the exact, cleaned-up ASV sequences found in your dataset.
 They are matched against reference databases later (like SILVA or Greengenes) to assign taxonomy.
-[View](https://view.qiime2.org/?src=) \| [Download]()
 > - ```table-dada2.qzv```: This is your feature table, stored in QIIME 2’s .qza format.
 Internally, it follows the BIOM (Biological Observation Matrix) standard.
 It records how many times each ASV appears in each sample, similar to a species count table.
 This is the key file you’ll use for diversity analysis, statistical testing, and visualisation.
-[View](https://view.qiime2.org/?src=) \| [Download]()

 ### Option 2: Deblur (Faster)
 > Deblur only uses forward reads at this time.
 You could get around this by merging your data with an outside tool like [BBmerge](http://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/bbmerge-guide/) then importing your data as single ended.
 For simplicity, in this tutorial we will just use the forward reads.